 “Honesty and integrity means that everybody is telling the truth in a [conflict resolution] conference.
 It would make me very sad and very mad if someone lied and the conference wouldn’t work.” third grade student

 We went on a tour of the building and found numerous ways that we live our values.

-We visited FSM staff on our tour, chatting with our development director Sarah and admissions director Susan about their positions at the school.
+We visited FSMN staff on our tour, chatting with our development director Sarah and admissions director Susan about their positions at the school.
 We thought about all the different people in our school community.

 Reflecting on Quaker Values

 We also spent two class periods writing honest and positive notes to each person in the class to emphasize the goodness in every classmate.